Amber Heard Retains Instagram Status Post X-Rated Photo Upload

 In addition, the picture — which was closely examined — was tagged to have been shot for Interview Magazine by professional photographer Matt Welch.
 He caught his photogenic subject after she had unbuttoned her Saint Laurent blazer, showing that her enviable body was bare underneath the designer garment.

 The specific result of Welch’s work was brought into scrutiny because this Instagram image of the topless movie star captured Amber’s breast, including part of her left nipple.
-Instagram rules are a bit blurred on the subject.

 “We know… people might want to share nude images that are artistic or creative in nature, but… we don’t allow nudity on Instagram.
 This includes photos, videos, and some digitally-created content that show sexual intercourse, genitals, and close-ups of fully-nude buttocks.
 It also includes some photos of female nipples, but photos of post-mastectomy scarring and women actively breastfeeding are allowed.
 Nudity in photos of paintings and sculptures is OK, too.”